TC-Hewitt/Axminster7A/README.md

 3. Sort by appended column and retrieve best alignment per query based on mapping length using sortget.py:

 `python sortget.py -i mashmap.pi91.addlen.out -sf 10 -nf 0 -r 1 > mashmap.pi91.addlen.topq1.out`

+## Retrieve contigs mapping distal to a putative breakpoint based on MashMap output

+From the dotplot of previous MashMap output, an approximate breakpoint could be inferred around position 728000000 on chromosome 7A...

+1. extract only those alignments to Chr7A distal to the breakpoint:

+`awk '$8 >= 728000000' mashmap.out | grep Chr7A > mashmap_Chr7A.dist728mb.out`

+2. retrieve those contigs mapping after the breakpoint using get_contigs.py (TC-Hewitt/Misc_NGS):

+`python get_contigs.py -i all_contigs.fasta -o distal_mapping_contigs.fasta -t mashmap_Chr7A.dist728mb.out -s contig_`